ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

     <img src="https://d1yo597syf8yny.cloudfront.net/images/content/20210920-palomar-mtn-00011.jpg" alt="Lower Doane Trail" />
 </div>

-Veering left on to the French Valley Trail, I came into Lower French Valley and its expansive meadow rimmed by Ponderosa pines.
+Veering left on to the French Valley Trail, I came into Lower French Valley and its expansive meadow dotted with Ponderosa pines.
 I didn't see many birds along this stretch of the trail—just a few California Scrub-Jays (one of my favorites)—but, honestly, I didn't mind.
 Stunning natural beauty, the warm sun overhead, a breeze sweeping over the meadow.
 It doesn't get much better than this.

 By this time, I had been out on the trails for three hours and hadn't seen another soul since the parking lot (it was a weekday).
 The silence and solitude were refreshing.
 The quiet afforded me time to give uninterrupted thought to some issues that were weighing on me.